Kvaara/.NETCORE_BlogAPI/README.md

 A CRUD API for a blog solution that is made with .NET.

+This backend solution can be used in a full-fletched blog-like application be it on the web or on the phone.

 Technologies used:
 * .NET 6
 * Entity Framework Core